norman/friendly_id/GUIDE.md

 not going to use slugs, you can do:

     ./script/generate friendly_id --skip-migration

-*Note: The generator does not currently work with Rails 3.
-This will be fixed soon.*

 FriendlyId is now set up and ready for you to use.